-Last week I wrote to you about my formula for success.
+What’s the definition of success?
+Last week I wrote to you about my formula for it.
 I also promised you that over the coming weeks I’d share each principle in my CORE acronym to help you apply them to your own life.
 But something struck me after I sent you that email… how do you know what I know about success?

 Many of us don’t recognize, acknowledge, or enjoy our own successes because we are constantly measuring ourselves against the wrong yardstick.
 It’s easy to assume we’re not good enough because we base our accomplishments on society’s view of success versus what makes us happy and fulfilled.

 But what if we could go back to the basics?
 What if we analyzed success from its purest definition?